Computers4Kids/build-a-blog/_posts/2018-06-18-tutorial-part-2.md

 ![Commit Screenshot]({{site.baseurl}}/images/2018-06-18-commit-screenshot.png "GitHub Commit Screenshot")

 You can provide a description of the changes you've made, or accept the defaults.
 Click the green button to commit.
+It may take a minute for the site to update.

 ## Step 3: Upload an image